rebelsky/sams-assorted-musings-reflections/_forthcoming.md

 1. Building a personal brand.
 (I think this is based on a comment from Graham.)

 1. Collaboration.
 (Or why some committees succeed better than others.)

-1. If you ask a prof a question, revisited (On Writing)

 1. Studying at Grinnell. (?)